THE BEST GRAVEL BIKE SHORTS

-On the road, I was gobsmacked by the idea that I could easily reach all the in-ride nutrition I needed for a century ride without ever reaching into my jersey pocket or eating the often less than nutritious food at a rest stop.
+On the road, I was gobsmacked by the idea that I could easily reach all the in-ride nutrition I needed for a century ride without ever reaching into my jersey pocket or eating the often less-than-nutritious food at a rest stop.

 And on the dirt, the Supergiara’s combined bib and jersey storage gave me hope that I didn’t have to ruin the lines of my new gravel bike with bags hanging off the frame and bars to carry everything I needed.

 Let’s start with the bib shorts.
-The Supergiara pad is first-rate; comfortable and thick in the right spots; good coverage without wings that extend out and up and can irritate your inner thighs.
+The Supergiara pad is first-rate, comfortable, and thick in the right spots; good coverage without wings that extend out and up and can irritate your inner thighs.

 While cut with conventionally straight vertical sections and flat seams, these bibs have a long inseam that fully covers your quads and provides solid and consistent compression.
-The grippers are an ample 2”/50mm tall, thin, and with tiny silicone beads across the entire undersurface to get the job done.
+The grippers are ample 2”/50mm tall, thin, and with tiny silicone beads across the entire undersurface to get the job done.

 The fabric is breathable and comfortable enough to wear in the spring and all but the hottest summer days.
-I find the 1.75”/45mm wide straps lay flat, hold the bibs up well and provide plenty of stretch for a front side male bio break.
-They are also integrated with a back panel that makes for the best back muscle support of any of the gravel cargo bib shorts I’ve worn.
+I find the 1.75”/45mm wide straps lay flat, hold the bibs up well and provide plenty of stretch for a front-side male bio break.
+They are also integrated with a back panel that makes for the best back muscle support of any of the gravel bib shorts I’ve worn.